ray-jpl/rayjpl-wiki/content/notes/Binary Tree - Level Order Traversal.md

 ---
-title: "Binary Tree - Level Order Traversal"
+title: Binary Tree - Level Order Traversal
 enableToc: true
 tags:
-- Binary Tree
+  - Tree
   - LeetCode
+  - BST
 ---

-Level Order Traversal is essentially storing the nodes of each level/depth of the [[notes/Binary Tree]].
+Level Order Traversal is essentially storing the nodes of each level/depth of the [[notes/Tree (Graph Theory)]].

 This can be performed iteratively using a Queue datastructure.
 The general idea is to populate the queue with the nodes of the current level.